 Elections of County Councillors for the 9 North Yorkshire County Divisions in Selby District take place every four years, with the next election taking place on Thursday 4 May 2017.
 For results see here.

 For more information about the County Divisions and their corresponding County Councillors, see here.

 District Council elections

 District Council elections take place every four years.

 The last district council elections were held on 7 May 2015.
 These were the first elections for Selby’s district councillors since the boundary review that reduced the number of council seats from 41 to 31 and amended the boundaries and names of the wards that made up those seats.
-The next district council election will take place in May 2019.
+The next district council election will take place on 2 May 2019.